SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 **Before creating a new issue, please search the repository for similar issues first to avoid duplicates!** You can do this by using the search field in the menu bar.
 If you find an issue that already covers your request or seems very similar, please comment on that issue.

+We are currently distinguishing the following issue types: `bug`, `change`, `feature`, `task`, `epic` and `support`.
 Please make sure to always use one of the templates that are automatically presented to you when [creating a new issue](https://github.com/hzi-braunschweig/SORMAS-Project/issues/new/choose) because it ensures that your issue is structured and ideally contains all the information that we need.
 Please add information to every mandatory section of the issue templates, and try to fill in the optional sections if possible.
 Do not remove any section because they might be filled later by the development team.
 Please note that we might have to close issues that are not created this way.
+While moving forward in the development process, developers might extend or alter the description to better fit what should be changed by that issue.

 If you want to report a **security issue**, please follow our guidelines for [*Responsible Disclosure*](SECURITY.md).